Sanat-Jha/django_contact_us/README.md

 ## About ##

-Simple django app for displaying a contact form, reciving alerts emails and keep the messages in the admin site.
+Simple Django app for displaying a contact form, receiving alerts emails, and keep the messages in the admin site.

 ## Prerequisites ##